ChromaticHQ/recurly/README.txt

   sites/all/libraries so that "recurly.php" is located at sites/all/libraries/recurly/lib/recurly.php.

-- If you're wanting to use the Recurly.js library to have billing forms directly on your site, you also need to download the Recurly.js library from https://github.com/recurly/recurly-js/tree/v2 and place it in libraries so that "recurly.js" is located at sites/all/libraries/recurly-js/build/recurly.js.
+- If you want to use the Recurly.js library to have billing forms directly on your site, you also need to download the Recurly.js library from https://github.com/recurly/recurly-js and place it in libraries so that "recurly.js" is located at sites/all/libraries/recurly-js/lib/recurly.js.

-  IMPORTANT: This version of the Recurly module is only compatible with the "v2" Recurly.js API.
-Support for Recurly.js 3 will be in the next version of the Drupal Recurly module.
+  IMPORTANT: This version of the Recurly module is only compatible with Recurly.js API v3 and the Recurly v2 API.

-- Log into your Recurly.com account and visit the "API Credentials" page.
+- Log into your Recurly.com account and visit the API Credentials page.
-  (developer/api_access) Copy the values for Private API Key (generate if needed) and Subdomain and paste them into the module configuration under admin/config/services/recurly.
+  (developer/api_access) Copy the value for the Public Key and subdomain (found in the address bar (or configuration/edit) and paste them into the module configuration in Drupal under admin/config/services/recurly.

-- From  the "Manage Transparent Post Keys" page on Recurly.com, (developer/transparent_post), paste that key into the "Transparent Post Private Key" field in the module configuration.

-- While on the Recurly settings page, copy the full URL from the description of the "Listener URL key" field.
+- While on the Recurly settings page in Drupal, copy the full URL from the description of  the "Listener URL key" field.
 It should be something like:
   "https://example.com/recurly/listener/QVDtH2CR".
 Use an HTTPS URL if available.
-Take this full URL and paste it into the Recurly.com setttings for "Push Notifications".
+Take this full URL and paste it into the Recurly.com settings for "Webhook URL" at Developers > Webhooks (configuration/notifications/configure).

 - After you have set up the desired plans in Recurly, on your Drupal site visit admin/config/services/recurly/subscription-plans and enable the desired plans.